Kamini25/Website-Responsive-CICD-nginx/README.md

 HEllo
-THis is CICD for WEBSITE Responsive testing
+THis is CICD for WEBSITE Responsive test purpose